 It’s estimated that around 700,000 people in the UK are autistic, more than 1 in 100, yet their voices are almost entirely absent from the conversation.
 Winner of the inaugural Spectrum Art Award that celebrates the work of autistic creatives, Charlotte Amelia Poe’s How To Be Autistic seeks to rectify that.
 It’s an eye-opening, impassioned, incredibly articulate memoir that takes control of the narrative by describing their own experiences.

-Talking about everything from her tattoos to Marvel fandom, I was fortunate enough to have the opportunity to ask Charlotte a few questions after finishing the book, here’s what she said.
+Talking about everything from their tattoos to Marvel fandom, I was fortunate enough to have the opportunity to ask Charlotte a few questions after finishing the book, here’s what they said.

 Tell us a little about how the book came to be, how did it start and what led you to publish with Myriad?

 By sheer chance, I got an email about the Spectrum Art Award, back in 2017, and decided on a whim to enter, never expecting to win.
 Long story short, I did win, with my spoken word video, How To Be Autistic.
 When I got home, after the prize announcement, I just started writing, the video felt like a jumping off point and actually writing everything down felt like some kind of grand extension of that.
 It felt like it had to be said, and I didn’t really eat or sleep until I had something that resembled a manuscript.
 It felt important to tell my story, to question the narrative autism is given by television, films and books written by neurotypical people.
 I don’t claim to speak for all autistic people, this is only my story, but I thought, maybe it could help someone.
 Once I’d finished, I was lucky enough to have the guidance of Mary Simpson at Spectrum, who helped me get it to Myriad.